How to Reduce Expenses: 6 Simple Tips

 It’s easy to cut costs when grocery shopping.
 Save money on groceries by planning weekly menus and shop according to sales.
 Combine these efforts with the use of coupons as mentioned above, and you can save a lot of money each month.
 Another way to save a considerable amount of money is to take your lunch to work more often rather than dine out.
 Having potluck parties at home instead of going to restaurants with friends is another fun, easy way to cut monthly expenses.

 Sticking to a monthly budget is great, but if you find that you still don’t make enough money to cover all of your expenses, consider earning an associate’s degree or bachelor’s degree.
 According to the U.S. Census Bureau, workers who have an associate’s degree earn $8,000 more per year than high school graduates, and workers who have a bachelor’s degree earn about $24,000 more per year.
-With in-demand degree programs that allow you to earn a degree in just 15 months, Fremont College is an excellent choice.
+With in-demand degree programs that allow you to earn a degree in just 15 months, Fremont University is an excellent choice.
 Explore our College of Multimedia Design, College of Business, College of Legal Studies, or College of Healthcare to find the degree program that is right for you.
 If you need help paying for school, financial aid is available to those who qualify.